Disalg-ICS-NJU/zookeeper-tla-spec/README.md

 We submit a [pull request](https://github.com/apache/zookeeper/pull/1690) of providing formal specifications and verifications for Zab-pre1.0 and Zab-1.0 ( corresponding to protocol specification and system specification, respectively ), and received positive feedbacks from community developers.

-Recently, we are told that our specification PR is expected to be reviewed and merged soon (https://lists.apache.org/thread/x622jkntmj81tg44n5lo4lvpx0b000d7).
+Recently, we are told that our specification PR is expected to be reviewed and merged [soon](https://lists.apache.org/thread/x622jkntmj81tg44n5lo4lvpx0b000d7).